 In October 2000, when I was 11 years old, my parents, younger sister, and I flew to Da Nang, Vietnam, to adopt my youngest sister, Julie.
 Traveling there was the first time any of us had been overseas, and it was a life-changing, eye-opening experience.
 Nearly 23 years later, I decided to return there for a month on a work sabbatical.
-My girlfriend, Nicole, is joining for 16 days of the trip.
 My mom also dug up my and my sister Lisa’s journals from that trip during a recent visit home, and it’s been fun to revisit those.

 I reached out to the adoption agency to try to make contact with Julie’s birth mother while I’m there.
 It’s always been a mystery to us who she is and what her life has been like.
 There are no guarantees that we’ll be able to get in touch, but I wanted to make a best effort.
 I know Julie has a lot of complex feelings about the adoption, so I checked in with her first, and am being conscientious about the level of engagement she wants in the process.

 My dad recommended several books to me on the subject of adoption, which I’ve been reading in advance of the trip.
 My favorite has been Somewhere Sisters by Erika Hayasaki.
 She captures so many of the complexities of the adoption experience and provides a lot of history of the politics of Vietnamese/American adoption.
 The Harvard Book Store recently hosted an insightful conversation with her and sociologist Indigo Willing that I also recommend.
 On that topic, it’s an especially interesting time with domestic politics so focused on abortion.
 The right side of the political spectrum views adoption as a solution to the debate, when in reality it’s much, much more complicated than that.